-After you leave the military, veterans' benefits may play a key role in helping you enjoy life as a civilian.
+After you leave the military, veteran benefits may play a key role in helping you enjoy life as a civilian.
 You may receive a variety of benefits, from a pension to disability compensation to the GI Bill.
 If you’re like many veterans, an important question occurs to you at this time of year: are VA benefits taxable?

 The answer isn’t as simple as the question.
 Whether or not your VA benefits are taxable depends on which benefits you receive and what your circumstances are.
 It’s always a good idea to consult a tax professional about your individual circumstances.
 However, the following general information can help you understand when you may—or may not—owe taxes.